ln-komandur/Learn-AI-the-fun-way/README.md

 - Python 3.10

 Learnings
-- AI does cheerful bad job :-D
+- AI does a cheerful bad job :-D
 - AI makes you feel drunk with power :-D
 - ......
 - .......